 What’s the impact of communication issues after a hospital stay?

-What are communication issues after a hospital stay?
+What types of communication issues arise after a hospital stay?

 Researchers interviewed home healthcare providers to identify challenges they face while caring for recently discharged patients.
 The participants, comprised of nurses and other healthcare workers, cited concerns regarding communication, including: